Last updated on February 13th, 2022

 Further south, Notre Dame des Laves is of peculiar (or divine) interest.
 In 1997, lava trickled from the volcano and paid its respect to the church by flowing around it on both sides.
 Considered a miracle by locals, it’s worth a quick stop.

 If you’re doing well on time, continue heading south and drive over the lava plain known as Grand Brule.
 When Piton de la Fournaise is active, this is the direction in which the lava flows.
-In such periods, sections of the road are closed and if the lava makes it the ocean, repairs are in need.
+In such periods, sections of the road are closed and if the lava makes it to the ocean, repairs are in need.
 At Pointe de la Table, a headland was created from the 1986 flow and at Puits Arabe, you’ll find a lovely picnic area surrounded by unique trees.
 You can start making your way back north from here or continue to the southernmost point on Reunion Island at Cap Mechant.

 Before heading back into the cirque, it’s worth learning about Reunion Island’s vanilla industry.
 Most of the action takes place between Bras Panon and Sainte Suzanne.
-Vanilla was brought to the island from Mexico in the early 19th century but only 1852 did it become commercial, roughly 10 years after a 12-year-old slave discovered how to manually pollinate vanilla (he was freed as a reward).
+Vanilla was brought to the island from Mexico in the early 19th century but only in 1852 did it become commercial, roughly 10 years after a 12-year-old slave discovered how to manually pollinate vanilla (he was freed as a reward).

 Head to Cooperative Pro Vanille if you don’t want to stray too far from the cirque (~12€) but for a better experience, head slightly further north to Domaine du Grand Hazier (~5€ | call ahead for English-speaking tour times).
 The estate has been around since the late 17th century and the various crops it has grown over the years tell the agricultural tale of Reunion Island’s search for a “gold crop”.
 First, it was coffee, then sugarcane and now vanilla.
 At around 1,200€ per kilo, this is the closest thing to gold that can be grown naturally.
 The tour takes you around the facility and explains the long process that it takes to get the finished product.